Praqma/reveals/dtu-training/slides.md

 Note:
 * Software developer
 * Jack of all trades
 * Backline support for people at customers
-* We work for Praqma, a consultancy company focusing on helping customers implement CoDe
-* We'll not go into that now, Lars will show up to talk about that later

 >>>>NEWSECTION
 ## Who are you?